wirbel-at-vdr-portal/Python-USB-Microscope/README.md

 # About
 This is a Python script for an DNT USB microscope camera.
-This micrsocope was sold a an 5MPix one, but delivers only a 640x480 25fps stream.
+This microscope was sold a 5 MPix years ago, but delivers only a 640x480 25fps stream.
+I didn't like the feeling of the original software, so i did my own.

 I'm using Python-3.12.0 with OpenCV on Windows.
 It **should** work with other similar cameras and Linux as well.
 This program, and associated information is Open Source (see Licence).

 # Screenshot
-The Image below is Screenshot, taken with **CTRL+s** from the current video stream.
+The Image below is a screenshot, taken with **CTRL+s** from the current video stream.
 It shows three 0603 resistors.
 As a reference, each resistor is 1.60mm x 0.80 mm.

 If you don't want the menu in the screenshot, turn it off before using key **m**.

+There's nearly no delay between the camera and the video, this improves the usability a lot.
+And, if you ever used such device, you will love the rotation feature just entering an **r**.

 ![Screenshot](doc/Screenshot.png)